 We spoke with Cat about her artistic process, how her heritage has shaped the way she runs her small business, and why she’s optimistic about creativity in the aftermath of the COVID-19 crisis.

-After a crisis, there’s always new energy and resurgence – new ways to connect and do business and reach your customer.
+After a crisis, when you come out of it, there’s always new energy, resurgence, new ways to connect and do business and to reach your customer.

 Here, we’re sharing an abridged version of our chat with Cat.
 To listen to the whole interview, head to over to the sixth episode of our podcast Brick & Order.